leeola/docs/contents/guides/apps-overview/index.md

 In the future, when i understand App Development more, i'll be making a guide on the subject.
 Feel free to [contact me][4] if you'd like to contribute :)

+## App Submission

+So, you made an awesome app and you want to submit it right?
+There is a guide written for this, but it is currently awaiting review from the Koding Devs to make sure the process is correct.
+Once the review is complete it'll be posted, so hang tight!